tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-ondemand.md

 ## Learning objectives

-Today we are going to learn about:
+!!! abstract "Today we are going to learn about"

     - project organization
     - R packages and how to access them on the tufts HPC
     - working with variables and data frames
     - visualizing data
     - and finally writing a markdown report of our findings

 ---